loxilb-io/loxilb/README.md

    * Mainly uses TC-eBPF hooks
 -  goLang based control plane components (Apache license)
 -  Seamless integration with goBGP based routing stack
--  Easily cuztomizable to run in DPU environments
-   * goLang based easy to use APIs/Interfaces
+-  GoLang based easy to use APIs/Interfaces for developers

 ## How to build/run/use